 These ID numbers are issued to resident and non-resident aliens.
 That means these groups can use their numbers to apply for ITIN mortgage loans with us.

 Foreclosure, Deed-in-Lieu, Short Sale, 120 Days Past Due, or Modifications

 Castle Rock Mortgage has new mortgage loan options for people who have experienced the unfortunate events of foreclosure, deed-in-lieu, short sale, being 120 days past due with payments, or making mortgage modifications.

 Contact us for more details.

 Choose a Home Loan Program in Arizona and Colorado with Castle Rock Mortgage LLC

 So, when it comes down to it: should you get a fixed-rate or adjustable rate mortgage?
 A conventional loan or a government loan?

 Deciding which mortgage product is best for you will depend largely on your unique circumstances, and there is no one correct answer.
 However, we can help you make those decisions at Castle Rock Mortgage LLC.
 We are mortgage brokers serving everyone across the state of Arizona.

-If you want us to help you decide which loan program in Arizona is right for you, we want to hear from you.
+If you want us to help you decide which loan program in Arizona and Colorado is right for you, we want to hear from you.